Reference

 LevelSetMethods.fill_coefficients! — Method

-fill_coefficients!(itp::PiecewisePolynomialInterpolation, base_idxs::CartesianIndex)Fill the internal buffer of itp with the Bernstein coefficients for the cell at base_idxs.
+fill_coefficients!(itp::PiecewisePolynomialInterpolant, base_idxs::CartesianIndex)Fill the internal buffer of itp with the Bernstein coefficients for the cell at base_idxs.

 LevelSetMethods.grad_norm — Method

-grad_norm(ϕ::LevelSet[, I])Compute the norm of the gradient of ϕ at index I, i.e. |∇ϕ|, or for all grid points if I is not provided.
+grad_norm(ϕ::LevelSet)Compute the norm of the gradient of ϕ, i.e. |∇ϕ|, at all grid points.

 LevelSetMethods.gradient — Method